muyuanjin/kcd2db/README.md

 All methods support both .
 Call and : Call syntax, which can be selected according to personal preferences.

 ## Quick Access
+- `DB("Your MOD")` - Equivalent to `DB.Create("Your MOD")`
 - `DB.key` / `DB["key"]` - Access local key value (invalid if the method with the same name exists)
-- `DB.L.key` - Always access local key value
+- `DB.L.key` /  `DB.L["key"]`  - Always access local key value, If you are not sure whether your key conflicts with an existing method name
-- `DB.G.key` - Always access global key value
+- `DB.G.key` / `DB.G["key"]` - Always access global key value, If you are not sure whether your key conflicts with an existing method name
-- `DB.Create("Your MOD").key` - Access namespace local key value
-- `DB.Create("Your MOD").L.key` - Always access namespace local key value
-- `DB.Create("Your MOD").G.key` - Always access namespace global key value

 ## Notes
 1. When the key name is the same as an existing method, direct access will call the method instead of the key value